boardfish/dissertation/contents/1-literature-review.md

 *"statistically significant ($p<0.001$)"* [@lopez2019examining, p.
 31732] 23%
 increase in passes.

-A study by @lopezuse organised its puzzles in a manner whereby puzzles could be completed in any order, allowing multiple groups to attend the room at once.
+Similarly, a study by @lopezuse organised its puzzles in a manner whereby puzzles could be completed in any order, allowing multiple groups to attend the room at once.
 One example puzzle given in the study was an exercise likely done on paper.
-This would allow all groups in the class to attempt the puzzle without it needing to be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario.
+This would allow all groups in the class to attempt the puzzle without it needing to be reset.
+Again, the absence of physical interaction or props would likely reduce participants' immersion in the scenario.
+This provokes the question of how immersion is, or can be, preserved in such scenarios.

 @nicholson2018creating suggests that an *"ongoing narrative"* [p.
-48] between activities can remedy this---this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"* [p.
+48] between activities can preserve immersion---this would *"empower [participants] to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"* [p.
 7].
-This suggests that strong and imaginative implementations of escape rooms in the classroom can preserve the level of immersion traditional escape rooms often display with adequate results.
+This suggests that strong and imaginative implementations of escape rooms in the classroom may be able to preserve the level of immersion provided by traditional escape rooms, with adequate results.

-Technology can enhance these implementations of escape rooms, preserving some level of immersion by providing something interactive and physical.
-@ross2019turning applied a decoder box developed for use in educational escape rooms [@ross2019design]. @ross2019design reports that "the cost of a single complete system is $30.00 AUD" (around £16 at the time of writing) and that it is reprogrammable to handle several solutions.
+Technology can help to preserve some level of immersion by providing something interactive and physical. @ross2019turning applied a decoder box developed for use in educational escape rooms [@ross2019design]. @ross2019design reports that "the cost of a single complete system is $30.00 AUD" (around £16 at the time of writing) and that it is reprogrammable to handle several solutions.
 This arguably makes it an inexpensive and reusable solution for classroom escape rooms.
 Participants in studies that have used the decoder box prefer *"the user interface of something physical rather than a computer based abstraction"* [@ross2019design, p.
 145782] or *"paper and pen or an app on their phone"* [@ross2019turning, p.
 3].

 <!-- Visibility -->

-Technology, particularly monitors, may be avoided in the escape room due to the issue of visibility.
+A regular issue arising with the use of technology in escape rooms is that of visibility.
 Discussion with @lockup2019 highlighted that visibility of the puzzle to the entire team should be a priority. @nicholson2015peeking warns of the danger of removing just one player from the *"mental space"* [p.
 20] of the team, particularly in the instance of a puzzle requiring one person to work at a computer alone.
 Even if a screen-based puzzle calls for multiple people, the available space and the visibility of the screen dictates how many members of the group can interact with it.
 Unless monitors are suitably placed and large enough to be viewed by a full party, the whole team may not be able to interface with a puzzle that applies technology.